aejaks.sourceforge.net

 Starting Æjaks

-Running Æjaks requires Java 1.4 or higher.
-If you don't have Java already, you can download Java from http://java.sun.com.
+Running Æjaks requires Java 1.5 or higher.
+If you don't have Java already, you can download Java from http://www.oracle.com/technetwork/java/index.html.
 Get the JRE package if you just want to run Æjaks, or the JDK if you want to develop additional Java components for Æjaks.
+For new installations, Java 1.6 or higher is recommended.

 The Jetty web server is shipped with Æjaks to run out of the box.
 You can also use Tomcat, or any other Java Servlet engine to run Æjaks.
 All required libraries are bundled into the aejaks.war file.